austral-electronics/QuantumCM4/README.md

 ## 2. Operating system <a name="os"></a>
 Quantum CM4 is a headless product, it is designed to have its man-machine interface distributed on all types of web browsers, marine MFD displays and industrial touch panels.
 If you don't have real time constraints, you can of course install a linux, android or windows desktop distribution and develop via VNC but this is not the main purpose of this calculator.
 We recommend the use of a [Debian](https://www.debian.org/index.en.html) distribution if your system is not deployed in large quantities and you do not have a Linux specialist in your team.
-In the other cases, [Austral Electronics](http://austral-eng.com/en/accueil-english-2/) in partnership with [Linatsea](https://www.linatsea.fr/) can accompany you in the creation of a distribution adapted to your need:  Buildroot, Yocto, [Redpesk Marine Grade Linux](https://docs.redpesk.bzh/docs/en/master/getting_started/docs/overview.html), [Victron Energy Venus OS](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-image#supported-platforms), [Automotive Grade Linux](https://www.automotivelinux.org/) (AGL), [Ubuntu Server](https://ubuntu.com/download/raspberry-pi), Over-the-air (OTA) update : [Contact us](http://austral-eng.com/contact/)
+In the other cases, [Austral Electronics](http://austral-eng.com/en/accueil-english-2/) in partnership with [Linatsea](https://www.linatsea.fr/) can accompany you in the creation of a distribution adapted to your need:  Buildroot, Yocto, Vxworks, [Redpesk Marine Grade Linux](https://docs.redpesk.bzh/docs/en/master/getting_started/docs/overview.html), [Victron Energy Venus OS](https://github.com/victronenergy/venus/wiki/raspberrypi-install-venus-image#supported-platforms), [Automotive Grade Linux](https://www.automotivelinux.org/) (AGL), [Ubuntu Server](https://ubuntu.com/download/raspberry-pi), Over-the-air (OTA) update : [Contact us](http://austral-eng.com/contact/)

 [Usefull links for others Operatings Systems](#oos)